Skip to main content

 2. Nominate youth who have benefited from SOAR to the Youth Action Board to increase the voice of youth with disabling conditions in Continuum of Care (CoC) policy decisions.

-• The YHDP requires communities to create a Youth Action Board, consisting of a minimum of three members aged 24 or younger, at least two-thirds of whom have lived experience of homelessness.
+• The YHDP requires communities to create a Youth Action Board consisting of at least three members aged 24 or younger, at least two-thirds of whom have experienced homelessness.

 • Youth with experience in going through the SOAR process are uniquely equipped to provide insights into increasing access to benefits and using SSA’s work incentives to explore work and educational opportunities.